EGYPT UNDISCOVERED

 In the evening you explore Luxor Market, an authentic, open-air souk, where you have a chance to connect with locals at every turn and sample regional delicacies.

-After this exceptional experience, you explore Luxor’s Ramesseum, the memorial temple of pharaoh Ramses the Great, famous for its 57-foot seated statue of Ramses.
+Next, discover Luxor’s Ramesseum, the memorial temple of pharaoh Ramses the Great, famous for its 57-foot seated statue of Ramses.

 Continue your exploration of the Luxor area by taking a trip to the Valley of the Monkeys.
 Deep beneath the Theban hills, you stop at one of the most remote and least-visited tombs in Egypt, once the resting place of the successor to Tutankhamun, the tomb of Ay.